timescale/docs.timescale.com-content/getting-started/scaling-out.md

 SELECT detach_data_node('node1', hypertable => 'conditions');
 ```

-If a data node is storing data for a hypertable and is not replicated,
+If a data node is storing data for a hypertable,
 then you will get an error.

 ```